ephraimilunga/eGallery/README.md

 # What I have learnd

-- How to fetch data form a none cross orgins endpoint.
+- How to fetch data from a none cross orgins endpoint.
 You can read how [here](https://cors-anywhere.herokuapp.com/),
 - Reading various apis document and use them,
 - Using the google map more advance method,
 - Using the most recent Javascript features (modules, reduce, map, filter, some, ...)